- BUILDING HOURS

 The School of Music is equipped with state-of-the-art equipment and software for both student and faculty use.
 The Music Technology Center (room 209) serves as a classroom as well as the primary center for general music computing.
 This facility is available to music students for word processing, classroom assignments, MIDI projects, and other such work.
 To report problems in the MTC please call the Music Computing Hotline at 777-0124.
 Other issues may be discussed with Jason Trenary, Director of Computing and Music Technologies (777-5360, room 212).

 The Computer Music Studios on the basement level house special equipment for computer music projects and may be used only by students enrolled in approved classes or working under the direct supervision of a faculty member.
-Questions about these facilities should be directed to Dr. Reginald Bain, Co-Ordinator of Theory/Composition and Director of the Computer Music studios.
+Questions about these facilities should be directed to Dr. Reginald Bain, Coordinator of Theory/Composition and Director of the Computer Music studios.
 Departmental office computers and printers may not be used by students for personal computing needs.
-Misuse of equipment will be considered a misappropriation of University property (see under DISCIPLINE).return to top
+Misuse of equipment will be considered a misappropriation of University property (see under DISCIPLINE).

-Each academic year the USC Symphony Orchestra sponsors a Concerto-Aria Contest.
-Any sophomore, junior, senior, or master's or graduate certificate student enrolled at the University of South Carolina and studying applied music on the Columbia campus may compete if approved for the contest by an applied faculty member.
-DMA students are not eligible.
-Winners will perform with the USC Symphony Orchestra.
+Each academic year the USC School of Music sponsors a Concerto-Aria Contest.
+Any student enrolled at the University of South Carolina and studying applied music on the Columbia campus may compete if approved for the contest by an applied faculty member.
+Winners will perform with the USC Symphony Orchestra or the USC Wind Ensemble.
 The names of the winners are engraved on the Concerto-Aria plaque, which is on permanent display in the School of Music.
 Former winners may not compete.

-In order to insure that a composition can be programmed for performance with the USC Symphony Orchestra, contestants must receive approval from the conductor prior to preparation of any specific work.
-Winners must perform the same work from memory at both the competition and the concert.
-Exceptions to the rules regarding memorization can be made at the discretion of the applied teacher.
+In order to ensure that a composition can be programmed for performance with the USC Symphony Orchestra or the USC Wind Ensemble, contestants must receive approval from the appropriate conductor prior to preparation of any specific work.
+The maximum amount of time for any work submitted for performance will be 20 minutes.
+Winners must perform the same work at both the competition and the concert.
+Memorization is at the discretion of the applied teacher.

 COORDINATORS OF TEACHING DIVISIONS